Plastic Surgery Procedures

 Image source: Pixabay

-In today’s modern world, weight loss and plastic surgery are starting to make a name for themselves.
-Before, these [social] topics were considered taboo and are ultimate conversation enders.
-But now, more and more people are openly sharing their weight loss and plastic surgery journeys on the Internet, on social media, at work, to family and friends, everywhere!
+In today’s world, weight loss and plastic surgery are starting to make a name for themselves.
+Before, these [social] topics were considered taboo and were ultimate conversation-enders.
+But now, more and more people are openly sharing their weight loss and plastic surgery journeys on the Internet, on social media, at work, with family and friends, everywhere!

 Do you actually gain weight if you have IBS?
 People with IBS tend to find foods that do not cause symptoms after eating.
 The intestines continue to absorb fat, carbohydrate and protein for energy and if eaten in excess will cause weight gain.
 Discomfort caused by IBS may result in decreased intake and absorption of food for some individuals causing weight loss.

-Although there are quite a few weight-loss surgeries to help reduce calorie intake, which can then lead to weight loss in the long run.
-Weight loss or bariatric surgery can help you lose weight and lower risks of obesity.
-It offers weight loss in two ways, which are restriction and malabsorption.
-Listed below are the two ways how bariatric surgery can help in regards to weight loss and a few [plastic] surgery procedures that can actually help you lose weight:
+Although there are many weight-loss surgeries to help reduce calorie intake, it can lead to weight loss in the long run.
+Weight loss or bariatric surgery can help you lose weight and lower the risks of obesity.
+It offers weight loss in two ways, restriction and malabsorption.
+Listed below are the two ways how bariatric surgery can help regarding weight loss and a few [plastic] surgery procedures that can actually help you lose weight:

 Restriction

-Restriction is one way of weight loss surgery used to limit the amount of food your stomach can contain, which can then curb the amount of calorie intake.
+Restriction is one type of weight loss surgery that limits the amount of food your stomach can hold, which can then curb your calorie intake.
 Technically, restriction works by literally shrinking the size of your stomach to slow down digestion.

 Malabsorption